davidmp/ExampleFrameworkEcharts/README.md

 ![](LogoEchartsTag.png)

-# ExampleFrameworkEcharts
-Example of Projects with the EchartsTag Framework

 ## Steps to create a project

 Step 1: To test you can create any Maven type project in Java (for example with the name of: EchartsJsp)